liubinbin/pan/README.md

-pan
+# pan

-use wiremock for integration testing
+use wiremock for integration testing(TODO). use netty for server impl. self-manage memory of cache.